joeduffy/joeduffy.github.io/_posts/2016-02-07-the-error-model.md

 Many functional languages use return codes disguised in monads and named things like `Option<T>`, `Maybe<T>`, or `Error<T>`, which, when coupled with a dataflow-style of programming and pattern matching, feel far more natural.
-This approach removes several major drawbacks to return codes that we're about to discuss, especially compared to C.  Rust has largely adopted this model but has dome some exciting things with it specifically for systems programmers.
+This approach removes several major drawbacks to return codes that we're about to discuss, especially compared to C.  Rust has largely adopted this model but has dome some exciting things with it for systems programmers.

 Despite their simplicity, return codes do come with some baggage; in summary: